marcbon/trivia-game/backend/README.md

 ### Docker Setup

-Once your WSL distro (i.e. Ubuntu-16.04) is correctly installed and integrated with Docker, navigate to the `/backend/api` directory and run:
+Once your WSL distro (i.e. Ubuntu-16.04) is correctly installed and integrated with Docker, navigate to the `/backend/api` directory and run in terminal:

 ```bash
 wsl